defunkt/cijoe/README.markdown

 Need to do some massaging of your repo before the tests run, like maybe swapping in a new database.yml?
-No problem - Joe will try to run `.git/hooks/after-reset` if it exists.
+No problem - Joe will try to run `.git/hooks/after-reset` if it exists before each build phase.
 Do it in there.
 Just make sure it's executable.

+Want to notify IRC or email on test pass or failure?
+Joe will run `.git/hooks/build-failed` or `.git/hooks/build-worked` if they exist and are executable on build pass / fail.
+They're just shell scripts - put whatever you want in there.

+Tip: your repo's `HEAD` will point to the commit used to run the build.
+Pull any metadata you want out of that bad boy.

 Campfire
 --------

-Want Joe to notify Campfire?
+Campfire notification is included, because it's what we use.
+Want Joe notify your Campfire?
 Put this in your repo's `.git/config`:

     [campfire]
     	user = your@campfire.email